jenaye/ptb/README.md

     - iptables-persistent
     - tools

-*Note : CA server and Openvpn Server are the same ( its the VPS )*
+*Note : CA server and Openvpn Server are the same ( It's the VPS )*

- On both (`VPS/RPI`) u should edit `sudo nano /etc/sysctl.conf` and set net.ipv4.ip_forward to `1` then use `sudo sysctl -p` to verify if it worked
+ On both (`VPS/RPI`) you should edit `sudo nano /etc/sysctl.conf` and set net.ipv4.ip_forward to `1` then use `sudo sysctl -p` to verify if it worked

- *Every commmand are executed on VPS*
+ *Every command are executed on VPS*

 # How to use

-just add the route of the target network for exemple : `ip route add 192.168.1.0/24 via 10.0.0.2` here `10.0.0.2` are the ip of `rpi` from `tun0` then u can try to ping machine on victim local network
+Add the route of the target network for exemple : `ip route add 192.168.1.0/24 via 10.0.0.2` here `10.0.0.2` is the ip of `rpi` from `tun0`
+Then you can try to ping the machine of the victim local network

 # Install